MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-812-scenario-include.md

-Get a list of items or bill of materials that aren't components in other BOMs.
+Get a list of items or bill of materials (BOMs) that aren't components in other BOMs.